-The Tenants Union of Victoria is a free and confidential tenant advice service.
-You can call the Tenants Union Caravan Park Residents’ Advice Service for advice from anywhere in Victoria.
+We offer free and confidential tenant advice service.
+You can call us for advice from anywhere in Victoria.
 If you can’t afford a lengthy STD call, we can call you back.
 If you need an interpreter, we can call you back.

 Phone: 9411 1444 (Monday to Friday 9am to 5pm)

 Write: PO Box 234 Fitzroy 3065 or email us

 In the eyes of the law, you are regarded as a caravan park ‘resident’ only if:

 If either of these applies to you, you have legal rights that don’t extend to holidaymakers or people who are just passing through the caravan park.
 For example, you can legally insist that your caravan owner make necessary repairs.

 If you don’t have a written agreement or you haven’t been in the park for at least 60 days, you may still have rights under the Australian Consumer Law and Fair Trading Act 2012 (Vic).
 Contact your nearest Community Legal Centre for more information (you can find your nearest centre by phoning the Federation of Community Legal Centres on 9654 2204).